kobekobe0/Wordle-Clone/README.md

 Hard Mode:
  - In this mode, random word that will be genrated is any of the possible 5-letter english words.
  - Word pool size is: [12,000+]

+BUGS TO FIX
+-If user guessed a letter in the right index but there's another same letter next to it, in keyboord, that letter must still be highlighted with yellow rather than green